uoguelph-engg4450/uoguelph-engg4450-F24-Group8-NLTK/CONTRIBUTING.md

 In this document, we'll try to summarize everything that you need to know to do a good job.

+## Maintenance Mode

+NLTK is in maintenance mode.
+We welcome bugfixes.
+We can consider _minor_ enhancements if they are clearly documented in an [NLTK issue](https://github.com/nltk/nltk/issues) and are supported by a [team member](https://github.com/orgs/nltk/teams/team-nltk) who is willing to review a PR.
+(You are welcome to make a case for a _major_ enhancement, but please note we have limited capacity to deal with it.
+Please enlist an NLTK team member before doing substantial coding.)

 ## Code and Issues